oracle/graal/docs/tools/insight/Insight-Embedding.md

-# Embedding Insight
+# Embedding GraalVM Insight into Applications

-## Embedding Insight into Java Applications
+## Embedding Insight into Java

 GraalVM languages (languages implemented with the Truffle framework, i.e., JavaScript, Python, Ruby, R) can be embedded into custom Java applications via [Polyglot Context API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Context.html).
 GraalVM Insight can also be controlled via the same API.